Gustavo-Zamai/web-dev-bootcamp-appbrewery/README.md

-# The Complete 2023 Web Development Bootcamp by App Brewery
+# Web Development Bootcamp by App Brewery

 This repository contains all the projects, exercises, and notes from **The Complete 2023 Web Development Bootcamp** by [Dr. Angela Yu](https://www.appbrewery.com/) on Udemy.